Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Introduction Introduction.

-In the plane, Asano, Ranjan, Roos, and Welzl~\cite{ASANO19973} define for a bounding box $D \subset \mathbb{Z}^2$ a \emph{recursive space-filling curve} (RSFC) as a bijection between $[0, \# D] \cap \mathbb{Z}$ and $D$, with $\# D$ the number of grid points in $D$, that satisfies two properties: (i) there exist $4$ disjoint equal-sized squares covering $D$ such that the inverse of each square is a contiguous interval, and (ii) the restriction of the SFC to each such square is itself an RSFC.
-Asano et al.~\cite{ASANO19973} prove the following (Fig.~\ref{fig:technique_example}): for any RSFC in $\mathbb{R}^2$ and for any query square $Q$, there exist at most $\mu \leq 4$ squares $H_1, \ldots, H_\mu$ such that: (a) the union $\bigcap_i^\mu H_i$ covers $Q$, (b) the total area of the $H_i$ is at most $2\mu$ times the area of $Q$, and (c) the inverse of each $H_i$ is a contiguous interval.
-They briefly note that this has practical applications.
-Their contribution is theoretical, as they show the existence of a RSFC with $\mu = 3$ and they prove that this is optimal.
+Asano, Ranjan, Roos, and Welzl~\cite{ASANO19973} study point sets in $\mathbb{Z}^2$ that lie within some axis-aligned bounding box $D \subset \mathbb{Z}^2$.
+They define a \emph{recursive space-filling curve} (RSFC) as a bijection between $[0, \#D] \cap \mathbb{Z}$ and $D$, where $\#D$ denotes the number of grid points in~$D$.
+A recursive space-filling curve must satisfy two conditions: (i) $D$ can be partitioned into four disjoint equal-sized squares such that the inverse mapping~$\pi$ of the recursive space-filling curve maps each square to a contiguous interval; and (ii) the restriction of the RSFC to each square is itself an RSFC.
+They prove (Figure~\ref{fig:technique_example}) that for any recursive space-filling curve in $\mathbb{R}^2$ and any query square~$Q$, there exist at most $\mu \le 4$ squares $H_1,\ldots,H_\mu$ such that (a) the union of the $H_i$ covers $Q$; (b) the total area of the $H_i$ is at most $2\mu$ times the area of~$Q$; and (c) the inverse image of each $H_i$ is a contiguous interval.
+Although they briefly remark on the practical potential of this property, their contribution is theoretical: they show the existence of a recursive space-filling curve with $\mu = 3$, which they prove is optimal.
+Haverkort~\cite{HaverkortSFC} generalized many recursive space-filling curves to $d$-dimensional space.